Xiahou Lingnü: Incident at Gaoping Tombs

 Shortly before a coup d'état against Cao Shuang began, Xiahou Lingnü's husband died.
 Due to the growing contention against the members of the Cao clan and the growing popularity of the Sima clan, Lingnu's father joined the traitorous forces against Cao Wei.

 In order to sever ties with Cao Wei, Xiahou Wenning decided to marry Lingnu into a new family.
 So great was her desire to preserve her honor and her allegiance to the Cao family that she cut her hair and ears as a sign of refusal.

 In 5 February 249, Cao Shuang and his two brothers, Cao Xi (曹羲) and Cao Xun, left the imperial capital Luoyang to accompany the emperor Cao Fang to pay respects to his ancestors at the Gaoping Tombs (高平陵).
 After that, they proceeded to go on a hunting expedition outside Luoyang.
-Sima Yi, a famous general who Lingnu's father admire, seized the opportunity to launch a coup d'état and take command of the military forces stationed in Luoyang.
+Sima Yi, a famous general who Lingnu's father admired, seized the opportunity to launch a coup d'état and take command of the military forces stationed in Luoyang.

 When Sima Yi took control of the capital city of Luoyang and issuing a memorial which listed out the various crimes Cao Shuang had committed.
 Cao Shuang surrendered and gave up his powers after further receiving reassurance that he and his family would be spared.
-After this, Sima Yi then went to see Empress Dowager Guo and coerce her into issuing an imperial order for the arrest of Cao Shuang and his brothers under charges of treason.
+After this, Sima Yi then went to see Empress Dowager Guo and coerced her into issuing an imperial order for the arrest of Cao Shuang and his brothers under charges of treason.
 In 9 February, Cao Shuang, his brothers, and his supporters were charged with treason and executed along with their families.